 Yvette King calls herself part of the “8 percent.”
 The adjectives to describe the people who comprise the group include: tenacious, relentless, persevering, resourceful, determined and maybe a little stubborn.
 All of these adjectives fit King, a long-distance runner who doesn’t know when to quit.

-The mortality rate of the cancer is dishearteningly high: roughly 60 percent of people don’t even survive for one year; only around 20 percent survive for two years.
-Just 5 percent survive for at least five years.
+The mortality rate of the cancer is dishearteningly high: roughly 60% of people don’t even survive for one year; only around 20% survive for two years.
+Just 5% survive for at least five years.
 All of these figures are according to a 2017 study published by Lung Cancer International on the U.S. National Library of Medicine website.

 However, King’s story is an inspiring one for others afflicted by this disease.
 By telling her experience, King hopes to help others through the “marathon” that she calls her battle with cancer.